slavenf/sfl-library/doc/small_flat_multimap.md

     ```

     **Effects:**
-    Constructs an empty container and inserts elements from the range `[first, last)`.
+    Constructs the container with the contents of the range `[first, last)`.

     **Note:**
     These overloads participate in overload resolution only if `InputIt` satisfies requirements of [*LegacyInputIterator*](https://en.cppreference.com/w/cpp/named_req/InputIterator).